Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 ```

+### Storage of events

+The proposed solutions is to store events in a Cosmos DB collection as document according to the schema.

+The ordering will be used

 ### Querying

-###TODO How to get the correct order?
+### TODO How to get the correct order?

-As part of platform we would need to introduce an "event component" that does the following.
-The component could be Azure functions.
-This seems to be [supported](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-event-hubs-trigger?tabs=csharp).

 - Subscribe to Event Hub or topic in Event Grid
 - Analyze events and store events with partyID as a partition key to Cosmos DB collection. org/app/instanceid need to be part of the event.